Otherchauvenist/French-notes/Lexicon.md

 *cf.* *pondre* : to lay (eggs), poser

+### polluant

+deverb of "polluer", from **~[LAT]~** "polluere" : to defile, soil, or pollute.

+>Still, the concept of **polluting** in ancient Rome was somewhat different from what we understand today.
+In Roman times, pollution referred more generally to the idea of ritual impurity or defilement, rather than environmental contamination caused by human activity.
+This concept of pollution was tied to religious beliefs and practices and had a significant impact on daily life and social interactions.
+For example, individuals who were considered polluted could not participate in religious ceremonies or other social activities until they had undergone a ritual purification process.
+Over time, the meaning of pollution has evolved to encompass a wider range of phenomena, including environmental pollution caused by human activity.

 ### POSER

 From **~[OldFr]~** poser, from **~[VulLAT]~** pausāre < **~[LAT]~** *pausāre*, present active infinitive of *pausō*, influenced in meaning by *pōnō*